Élie Lescot: Early life

 Lescot was born in Saint-Louis-du-Nord to a middle-class mixed-race family, descended from free persons of color in the colonial era.
 He traveled to Port-au-Prince to study pharmacy after completing his secondary education in Cap-Haïtien.
 He settled in Port-de-Paix to work in the export-import business.

 After his first wife died in 1911, Lescot entered politics.
 He was elected to the Chamber of Deputies two years later.
 After a four-year stay in France during the United States occupation of Haiti (1915 to 1934), he returned and held posts in the Louis Borno and Sténio Vincent administrations.
 Four years later he was named ambassador to the neighboring Dominican Republic, where he forged an alliance with President Rafael Trujillo.
-He moved to Washington, D.C., after being appointed as ambassador to the United States.
+He moved to Washington, D.C., after being appointed ambassador to the United States.

 Wartime election

 His close political and economic ties to the United States helped lay the groundwork for his ascendancy to Haiti's presidency, and he received the State Department's tacit backing for his campaign to succeed Sténio Vincent in 1941.
 Prominent members of the Chamber of Deputies opposed his candidacy, arguing Haiti needed a black president from a majority African ancestry.
 Taking the advantage of Trujillo's influence, Lescot was said to buy his way into power.
 He won 56 out of 58 votes cast by legislators.
 Deputy Max Hudicourt claimed the margin of victory was due to intimidation and beatings of legislators.

 Lescot quickly moved to consolidate his control over the state apparatus, naming himself head of the Military Guard and appointing a clique of white and mixed-race members of the elite to major government posts, including his own sons.
 This action earned him great disdain among Haiti's large majority of ethnic Africans.

 After the bombing of Pearl Harbor, Lescot declared war on the Axis Powers and pledged all necessary support to the Allied war effort.
 His government offered refuge to European Jews on Haitian soil in cooperation with Trujillo.
 In 1942 Lescot claimed the war required the suspension of the constitution and had the parliament give him unlimited executive powers.
 Political opponents were subject to physical harassment and surveillance by security forces.